mahdaneh/COVID_transformer/README.md

 ### Dataset
-- The repository uses the **COVID-QU-Ex** dataset, which contains 33,920 chest X-ray images [here](https://www.kaggle.com/datasets/anasmohammedtahir/covidqu).
+- The repository uses the **COVID-QU-Ex** dataset, which contains 33,920 chest X-ray images.
+This dataset can be found [here](https://www.kaggle.com/datasets/anasmohammedtahir/covidqu).
 - This is a multiclass dataset with classes: COVID-19, Normal, and Pneumonia/Non-COVID.
 - The dataset comprises three sets: Train, Val, Test.
 The following image summarizes this dataset.